Mathematics (MATH)

 This course is designed to fulfill general education requirements.
 It is not designed as a prerequisite for any other college mathematics course.
 This course focuses on mathematical reasoning and solving of real-life problems.
 Three or four topics are to be studied in depth, with at least three chosen from the following list: counting techniques and probability, game theory, geometry, graph theory, linear programming, logic and set theory, mathematical modeling, mathematics of finance, and statistics.
 Applications involving problem-solving skills are emphasized throughout the course.
 Technology is an integral part of this course.
 Writing assignments, as appropriate to the discipline, are part of the course.

-A minimum grade of ‘C’ in one of the following courses: MATH 90 or MATH 99 or MATH 100; or a minimum grade of C in MATH 98 and concurrent or successful completion of MATH 18; or appropriate score on Placement Test; or Consent of Department Chair.
+A minimum grade of ‘C’ in one of the following courses: MATH 90, MATH 97, MATH 99, or MATH 100; or a minimum grade of C in MATH 98 and concurrent or successful completion of MATH 18; or appropriate score on Placement Test; or Consent of Department Chair.

 4 Lecture hours.
 4 Credit Hours.